saurabhp75/saurabhp75.github.io/_notes/gradle.md

 }
 ```

-How to create zip file using custom gradle task.
+How to create zip file using custom gradle task?